 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-What if you want to add content from RSS feeds to posts instead of the sidebar?
+Can you add content from an RSS feed to a post instead of a sidebar?
+You sure can!

-You can do this using WordPress plugins.
-Just search inside your ’Add Plugins’ screen (Plugins > Add New) for RSS feed, RSS feed to post, etc.
+You can easily do this using plugins.
+Search on the WordPress plugin directory for RSS Aggregator, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us for help configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need help with plugin configuration.

 WPeMatico

-WPeMatico is an auto blogging plugin that lets you publish posts automatically from specific RSS/Atom feeds.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.

-You can manage all the feeds you import and arrange them according to campaigns.
+You can manage all of your imported feeds and arrange them according to categories and campaigns.

 For more details, go here: